Derivative-Free Estimation of the Score Vector and Observed Information Matrix with Application to State-Space Models: Introduction

 The score vector and observed information matrix are useful both algorithmically and statistically.
-Algorithmically, they can be used to build efficient maximum likelihood estimation techniques as in \cite{ionides2006,Ionides09} or to build efficient MCMC proposals relying on the local geometry of the target distribution \cite{girolami2011}.
-Statistically, the observed information matrix can be used to estimate the variance of the maximum likelihood estimate.
+Algorithmically, they can be used to build efficient maximum likelihood estimation techniques as in \cite{ionides2006,Ionides09} or to build efficient Markov chain Monte Carlo proposals relying on the local geometry of the target distribution \cite{Martin2012}.
+Statistically, the observed information matrix can be used to estimate the variance of the maximum likelihood estimate \cite{Efron1978}.

-Exact calculations of the score vector and observed information matrix are only possible for models where $\ell(\theta)$ can be evaluated exactly.
-For complex latent variable models, these quantities are typically computed using Monte Carlo approximations of the Fisher and Louis identities \cite{cappe2005,poya2010}.
-However there are many important scenarios where this is not even a viable option.
-For example for numerous state-space models arising in applied science, we are only able to obtain sample paths from the latent Markov process but we have access to the expression of neither its transition kernel nor its derivatives \cite{ionides2006,Ionides09}.
+Exact calculations of the score vector and observed information matrix are only possible for models where $\ell(\theta)$ can be evaluated exactly for any $\theta$.
+For complex latent variable models, these quantities are typically computed using Monte Carlo approximations of the Fisher and Louis identities \cite{douc2014,poya2010}.
+However there are many important scenarios where this is not a viable option.
+For numerous state-space models arising in applied science, we are able to obtain sample paths from the latent Markov process but we have neither access to the expression of its transition kernel nor of its derivatives \cite{ionides2006,Ionides09}.
 This prohibits the numerical implementation of the Fisher and Louis identities.
-It is thus useful to develop a simple method to obtain estimates of the score vector and observed information matrix which, beyond the specification of the statistical model, requires a minimum amount of input from the user but can outperform finite difference approximations.
+It is thus useful to develop estimators of the score vector and observed information matrix which, beyond the specification of the statistical model, require a minimum amount of input from the user.
+These estimators should be competitive with finite difference (FD) estimators \cite[chap.
+7]{Asmuss} and sophisticated variants such as simultaneous perturbation (SP) estimators \cite{spall1992,spall2005} which have found numerous applications in high-dimensional stochastic optimization.